njayp/ophis/README.md

 **Transform any Cobra CLI into an MCP server**

-Ophis automatically converts your existing Cobra commands into MCP tools that Claude can use.
+Ophis automatically converts your existing Cobra commands into MCP tools, and provides CLI commands for integration with Claude and VSCode.

 ## Import